 Summary

-That’s all for now, tune in later for more accessory recommendation.
+That’s all for now, tune in later for more accessory recommendations.
 For now, this is where we part.
 Take care and I will see you shortly.